Walt Disney World Railroad: In service

-When the Magic Kingdom park and the WDWRR open at 9:00 A.M., the first two trains arrive at each station with the fireman ringing the locomotive's bell to let the passengers know that the trains are ready for boarding.
+When the Magic Kingdom park and the WDWRR open at 9:00 A.M., the first two trains arrive at each station with the fireman ringing the locomotive's bell to let the platform conductors know that the trains are ready for passengers to board.
 Sometimes a third train will be put into operation later in the day when the park's crowd increases.
 Running all four trains at once is unnecessary due to the short length of the track.
 Each time a train completes two trips around the park, it will stop at Main Street, USA Station for a crew rotation where the engineer takes a break, the fireman becomes the new engineer, and a new fireman takes over.
 Meanwhile, the train conductor at each train swapped positions with the station conductor at each station every 20 minutes.
 It usually takes about two and a half minutes to get some of the passengers off and more passengers on the train at each station.
 The conductor activates a buzzer horn in the locomotive's cab to let the engineer know if the train is ready to depart or if an emergency stop is needed.
 Occasionally, before the train departs at each station, the conductor will let more than one child become a Guest Conductor, where they say "All aboard!" through the conductor's microphone and are given a free Guest Conductor souvenir card.
 During the Magic Kingdom parade events, the trains are halted due to the parade route crossing over the WDWRR tracks in the Frontierland section.